Southern Europe: Religion

 The predominant religion in southern Europe is Christianity.
 Christianity spread throughout southern Europe during the Roman Empire, and Christianity was adopted as the official religion of the Roman Empire in the year 380 AD.

-The historic break of the Church into the western half, based in Rome, and the eastern half, based in Constantinople, has caused different denominations of Christianity to beprominent in different parts of Europe.
+The historic break of the Church into the western half, based in Rome, and the eastern half, based in Constantinople, has caused different denominations of Christianity to be prominent in different parts of Europe.

 Christians in the western half of southern Europe such as Portugal, Spain and Italy, are generally Roman Catholic.
 Christians in the eastern half of southern Europe such as Greece, Serbia and North Macedonia are generally Eastern Orthodox.
 Islam is widely practiced in Albania, Bosnia, Kosovo and Turkey and Northern Cyprus.
 Muslims are a significant minority in several countries of southern Europe such as Greece, Italy, Spain.
 Judaism was practiced widely throughout the European continent within the Roman Empire from the 2nd century.

-Other classifications
+Classifications based on political borders

 CIA World Factbook

 Subregions of Europe based on the CIA World Factbook:

 In the CIA World Factbook, the description of each country includes information about "Location" under the heading "Geography", where the country is classified into a region.
 The following countries are included in their classification "southern Europe":